srilakshmikanthanp/quicknote/README.md

 ## About The Project

-Take you Notes Handy with QuickNote !.
-Quick Note Helps you to take notes in a quick and easy way right on your task bar.
+QuickNote is a utility program to take Notes! right from your taskbar.
+It is a cross platform application built with Electron.js and React.js. it's also supports Rich Text Editing.

 ### Built With